 Even though boating takes place in a potentially extremely hostile environment, it remains a statistically safe activity.
 However, there are a number of predictable situations that may take complacent crews by surprise.
-Assuming your boat’s in good condition, with appropriate safety equipment, and you have good knowledge of the local area, along with the latest detailed weather forecast, then there are five main hazards to avoid.
+If your boat’s in good condition with the appropriate safety equipment.
+And assuming you have good knowledge of the local area, along with the latest detailed weather forecast, then there are five main hazards to avoid.

 A number of potentially challenging effects tend to happen at headlands.
 Firstly, the wind can be accelerated by as much as 5-10 knots compared to the surrounding areas and may be more gusty as well.
 Secondly, tidal rates increase at headlands, with the two effects tending to accentuate the sea state in wind-against-tide situations.

 On top of this, the seabed off headlands is frequently very uneven, possibly with deep trenches either side of a high ledge.
 The effect of this is to create turbulent seas as the tide sweeps the water across the different depths – it first tumbles into the trench, then is pushed up to the surface at the ledge, before tumbling down into another trench.
 If you can picture in depths the chart shows in three dimensions, then it’s easy to imagine the effect.
 These are therefore areas to be avoided at all costs in all but the most benign conditions.

 2. Wind against tide